 Taking proactive steps to engage in these conversations with confidence can set the foundation for sustained career success.
 Start practising these conversations now; the sooner you start, the more skilled you'll become, and your future self will thank you.

 Mount Royal University Institutional Repository.

 This article is deposited for long-term access and preservation.
 Where required images have been removed for copyright purposes.
-This version is in PDF/A format for long-term preservation.
+A version in PDF/A format for long-term preservation is also available.